paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md

 #### Effective Date of 1958 Amendment
 Pub.
 L. 85–861, § 33(g), Sept.
 2, 1958, 72 Stat.
 1568, provided that: “This section [see Tables for classification] is effective as of August 10, 1956, for all purposes.”

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–18, § 1, June 12, 2025, 139 Stat.
+68, provided that: “This Act [amending provisions set out as a note under [section 2576 of this title](./chapter-153-exchange-of-material-and-disposal-of-obsolete-surplus-or-unclaimed-property.md#section-2576)] may be cited as the ‘Aerial Firefighting Enhancement Act of 2025’.”

 #### Short Title of 2023 Amendment
 Pub.
 L. 118–31, div.
 A, title XVII, § 1701, Dec.
 22, 2023, 137 Stat.
 624, provided that: “This title [see Tables for classification] may be cited as the ‘Space Force Personnel Management Act’.”